Ninetalesgh/dndcampaign/vault/dm/items.md

 Only **one** coating can be applied to a weapon at the same time.

 ## Throw Grenade
-When you take the Attack action, you can replace one of your attacks with throwing the grenade.
+When you take the Attack Action, you can replace one of your attacks with throwing the grenade.
 You can throw anywhere within range 4 + STR of yourself.
 All creatures within the stated effect range are affected and must take a DEX Save (DC 8 + your DEX + your PB), suffering the effect according to the result of the Save.
 Objects always fail their DEX Save.

 ## Ship Info